Kamal111-code/100-days-of-coding/Week01/Day05/Problem.md

+### Minimum Number of Operations to Have Distinct Elements

 You are given an array of n strings strs, all of the same length.

 We may choose any deletion indices, and we delete all the characters in those indices for each string.